shuozhixu/Materials_2024/README.md

 ### Plane 1

-Run the simulation with files `lmp.in`, `data.CLS_Ag_SITB_5nmy_1`, and `AgCu.eam.alloy`.
+Run the simulation with files `lmp.in`, `data.Ag_5nm_1`, and `AgCu.eam.alloy`.

 Once it is finished, you will find a file `shear.mobile.txt`.
-Plot a curve using the column 2 and column 8 as the _x_ and _y_ axes, respectively, and that is the stress-strain curve.
+Column 2 is the shear strain, which is unitless, while column 8 is the shear stress, in units of GPa.
+Plot a curve using the two columns as the _x_ and _y_ axes, respectively, and that is the stress-strain curve.

+From the stress-strain curve, one can determine the critical stress for the dislocation to start moving.
+The critical stress is the first local maximum stress, excluding the first coupe of points.
+Specifically, the critical stress is 0.07956 GPa, taken at the strain of 0.003375.

+Check if the dislocation climbs, following Figures 3 & 6 of [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y) and Figure 7 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8).

 ### Other planes

 Repeat the simulation for the other two planes.
-Note that the data file should be changed to `data.CLS_Ag_SITB_5nmy_x`, where `x` is either `2` or `3`.
+Note that the data file should be changed to `data.Ag_5nm_x`, where `x` is either `2` or `3`.
+Change the corresponding data file name in line 19 of `lmp.in`.
+Determine their respective critical stresses for dislocation glide.
+Check if the dislocation climbs.

 Plot the three strain-stress curves in the same figure, similar to Figure 7 of [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y).

 ## Ag/Cu Nanolaminate - type 1

-There are ten different slip planes in Ag and Cu, respectively.
-Thus, in total, there are 20 different slip planes.
+The interface has a complex structure, making it difficult to determine how many different slip planes there are in each material (i.e., Ag or Cu).
+Therefore, we simply choose ten adjacent planes in each material and place a dislocation on each plane.
+Thus, in total, we study 20 different slip planes.

-Plot the 20 strain-stress curves in four figures.
-The first two figures are for when the dislocation is in Ag, and there should be five curves in each figure.
-The last two figures are for when the dislocatin is in Cu, and there should be five curves in each figure as well.
+### Plane 1 in Ag

+The simulation requires files `lmp.in`, `data.AgCu_type1_Ag_5nm_1`, and `AgCu.eam.alloy`.
+Make these changes in `lmp.in`:

+- Line 19, change the data file name to the correct one
+- Line 23, change `Ag Ag` to `Cu Ag`

+In each case, determine (i) value of the critical stress and (ii) whether the dislocation climbs.

+### Other planes

+Follow the steps above and run simulations on the other nine planes in Ag.
+In each simulation, use the data file `data.AgCu_type1_Ag_5nm_x`, where `x` varies from `2` to `10`.
+Remember to make the two changes in `lmp.in`.

+Once all simulations are done, plot the ten strain-stress curves in two figures.
+The first figure is for planes 1 to 5, while the second for planes 6 to 10.

+### Planes in Cu

+Follow the steps above.
+Note that the data files are now `data.AgCu_type1_Cu_5nm_x`, where `x` varies from `1` to `10`.

 ## Ag/Cu Nanolaminate - type 2

-There are ten different slip planes in Ag and Cu, respectively.
-Thus, in total, there are 20 different slip planes.
+Follow the steps in the previous section `Ag/Cu Nanolaminate - type 1`.
+The data file here is either `data.AgCu_type2_Cu_5nm_x` or `data.AgCu_type2_Cu_5nm_x`, where `x` varies from `1` to `10`.